GIScience/gis-training-resource-center/content/Module_3/en_qgis_digitisation.md

 create two new layers with the road network and the buildings.
 However, there is recent satellite imagery available.
 With these images, you can create vector layers representing the key infrastructure, such as buildings and roads.
 Once you have created the layers, you can create a preliminary overview map of the village.
-This map will be given out to community members and voluntaries on the ground to map out the damaged infrastructure.
+This map will be given out to community members and volunteers on the ground to map out the damaged infrastructure.
-In a next step, the information collected by the ground team can be used to enrich the data and create an flood impact assessment.
+In a next step, the information collected by the ground team can be used to enrich the data and create a flood impact assessment.
 To create the map, you will need to create new vector layers.